Tuition and Scholarships

 Students interested in applying for an NYU Precollege scholarship should complete the following steps:

-- When filling out the online Precollege application, select "Yes" in response to the question "Are you interested in applying for a scholarship?".
+- When filling out the Precollege admission application, select "Yes" in response to the question "Are you interested in applying for a scholarship?".

 - Within 48 hours of submitting the online application, students will receive an email with instructions for submitting the scholarship application.